brian-burdine/weather-app/pseudocode.md

   - TODO:
     - Clear out the rest of data in *location* and *weather*, possibly storing it in local storage
     - The titles I'm passing to makeRow are *mostly* the same as the property name, would be nice if I didn't have to type them out.
 Could set up an array or object that defines the order of elements on the page that would be extendable
+    - Make a clear/reset button to remove stuff rendered to the screen, possibly
 - **makeRow** (*element*, *title*)
   - When called, **makeRow** creates HTML elements to make a new row using Bootstrap's grid system that contains the passed *element*.
 It checks for the presence of a passed *title*; if there is one, it calls the **makeTable** method to create a table out of the *element* and *title*.
 If no title is passed, it instead writes the *element* to a paragraph `<p>` and appends it to the 'col' `<div>`.
 It returns a reference to the top 'row' `<div>` Currently this is only planned to be used for the body of the app, but I would like to also make it work for the form at the top of the head.
   - Procedure